mostlyerror/guild-chat-api/README.md

 $ ./setup
 ```

-The following commands will be run
+The setup script will run the following commands:
 ```
 # install package dependencies
 $ npm install